hashkat/hashkat/docs/glossary.md

 **(type: boolean)** If set to true, all of the information of the network is sent into the file declared for the save file when the simulation is terminated.

 ####simulation
 A simulation is an enactment of something that is anticipated or is being tested.
-In #k@, we create simulations of social networks.
+In ***#k@***, we create simulations of social networks.

 ####social network
 An association of agents connecting with one another within a certain framework for the means of interacting with one another.